 What is the difference between a gallery activity and school workshop?

 Gallery activities take place in the museum gallery space and use select exhibits to investigate a particular topic.
 Gallery activities have a minium of 15 and a maximum of 25 people (students and adults).

 School workshops are hands-on activities that take place in our classroom.
-Workshops have a minimum of 15 students and a maximum of 30 students; with a 1 adult chaperone (including teachers) to every 5 students ratio (maximum).
+Workshops have a minimum of 15 students and a maximum of 30 students (20 max for kindergarten); with a 1 adult chaperone (including teachers) to every 5 students ratio (maximum).

 Can I book multiple or different school programs on the same day?

 Only one workshop can run at a time.
 However, a workshop and a gallery activity can run simultaneously (dependent on instructor availability).
 If you book multiple sessions of the same program, we schedule each program for an hour (45 minute program and 15 minutes required for clean up and to re-set between programs).
 If you want to book two different workshops on the same day, one hour would be scheduled between programs to switch over the classroom.